-The grant application process and the administration of awarded grants will be run by the National Fish and Wildlife Foundation.
-All of the partners will be involved in project selection.
+The grant application process and the administration of awarded grants is run by the National Fish and Wildlife Foundation.
+All partners are involved in project selection.
 We anticipate up to $2.5 million in available funding with a minimum request of $100,000 and expect to award 6-12 projects statewide.
-ReStORE funding will be a combination of state, federal, and private, which will allow for maximum flexibility for applicants to accomplish habitat projects.
+RESTORE funding will be a combination of state, federal, and private, which will allow for maximum flexibility for applicants to accomplish habitat projects.
 Due to the unique funding partnership, applicants are not expected but are encouraged to provide matching funds and demonstrate project leverage and community support.

 Who Can Apply